 But just a side-note, taking either of these options is not for everyone!
-In fact, the overnight trains and sleeper buses were by far some of the worst transport experiences I’ve ever had!
-Therefore, if you aren’t used to traveling long distances on stuffy trains or buses, rather opt flying.
+The overnight trains and sleeper buses were by far some of the worst transport experiences I’ve ever had!
+Therefore, if you aren’t used to traveling long distances on stuffy trains or buses, instead opt flying.
 Domestic flights are cheap and frequent.

 In addition to taxis, bicycle rickshaws or motorbike taxis are excellent modes of transport for more daring travelers.
 But, remember to fix the price with the driver before going anywhere.
 You might also need to haggle a bit!

-Scams are very common in Vietnam, so it’s best to do a bit of research first.
-If you are booking day trips or transfers etc. on the go, be sure to compare prices from a few local travel agents first.
-(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re literally everywhere!).
+Scams are widespread in Vietnam, so it’s best to do a bit of research first.
+If you are booking day trips or transfers on the go, be sure to compare prices from a few local travel agents first.
+(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re everywhere!).
 Alternatively, book tours and transfers online in advance through reputable sites or tour operators.

 You’re not likely to have too much trouble with language barriers in major cities across the country.
-Most staff members at hotels, nicer looking restaurants and even at the busier markets can speak some English.
+Most staff members at hotels, better-looking restaurants, and even at the busier markets can speak some English.
 But knowing a few key phrases can go a long way.
 Start with a few basics like: